rafabolivar/terraform_nutanix/README.md

 $ terraform apply
 ```

-Then you can modify the file and again:
+Then you can modify your example.tf file and again:

 ```
 $ terraform apply